Monterroso/ChatGenius/app/chat/chat.md

 # Chat Page Documentation

 ## Overview
-The chat page is a messaging interface that combines WebSocket connections for live status updates with REST API calls for message and group management.
+The chat page is a messaging interface that combines WebSocket connections for live status updates with REST API calls and polling mechanisms for message, mood, and group management.

 ## Layout Structure
 The page is divided into three main sections: